apache/skywalking-website/content/blog/2023-03-13-skywalking-aws-dynamodb/index.md

 Steps to use.

-1. Get the access_key and secret_key of the AWS account.( For how to get them, please refer to: [create-access-key](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/) )
+1. Get the access_key and secret_key of the AWS account.( For how to get them, please refer to [create-access-key](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/) )

-2. Fill in the access_key and secret_key you got in the previous step, and fill in the corresponding url of your gateway in the corresponding location of `aws_kinesis_firehose_delivery_stream` configuration.
+2. Fill in the access_key and secret_key you got in the previous step, and fill in the corresponding URL of your gateway in the corresponding location of `aws_kinesis_firehose_delivery_stream` configuration.

 3. Copy the above content and save it to the main.tf file.